openstack/freezer/README.rst

                             invoked with dimensions (10K, 120M, 10G).
       --volume-id VOLUME_ID
                             Id of cinder volume for backup
+      --instance-id INSTANCE_ID
+                            Id of nova instance for backup
       --download-limit DOWNLOAD_LIMIT
                             Download bandwidth limit in Bytes per sec.
 Can be invoked with dimensions (10K, 120M, 10G).